Why do infants learn language so fast? A reverse engineering approach

 Methodology

-Our approach is to build a computational model of the learner (an infant simulator), which when fed by realistic language input produces outcome measures comparable to children's (laboratory experiments, vocabulary estimates).
+Our approach is to build a computational model of the learner (an infant simulator), which when fed realistic language input produces outcome measures comparable to children's (laboratory experiments, vocabulary estimates).
 This gives a quantitative estimate of the efficiency of each of the three mechanisms, as well as new testable predictions.

 Language Focus

 We start with English and French that have both accessible large annotated speech corpora and documented acquisition landmarks and focus on the first three years of life.
+We then help build similar resources across a larger set of languages by fostering a cross-disciplinary community that shares tools, data, and analysis methods.

 Financiële details & Tijdlijn